Note: this is my entry into the Masdar 2017 Engage Global Social Media Competition.

 We latch onto them and share them out to our friends and the echo chamber effect continues.
 Obama triaged the struggle to communicate the facts, asking “How do we create a space where truth gets eyeballs?”
 He closed the segment with the summary problem statement: “Let’s agree on facts then argue about means after that.”

 Ultimately, this single item — developing and leveraging technology to communicate the facts to the public in a way that is universally accepted — is the largest challenge facing climate change.
 The day we can communicate truths and facts to the public in a way that’s meaningful and believable is the day the masses will start working in earnest to make the required changes to avert catastrophic climate change.

 We already have the technical solutions we need to solve the problem.
 But it’s all for naught if the people don’t take action.

-If you’re looking to buy a Tesla, feel free to use my referral link (here) to save $1,000, which is the only way to get a discount on a new Tesla.
+If you’re looking to buy a Tesla, feel free to use my referral link (here) to get 1,000 free miles of Supercharging.

 Don't want to miss a cleantech story?
 Sign up for daily news updates from CleanTechnica on email.
 Or follow us on Google News!

 Have a tip for CleanTechnica, want to advertise, or want to suggest a guest for our CleanTech Talk podcast?
 Contact us here.